failsafe-go/failsafe-go.dev/comparisons.md

 [cenkalti/backoff](https://github.com/cenkalti/backoff) is an expontial backoff retry implementation.
 It differs from Failsafe-go's [RetryPolicy][retry] in a few ways:

-- Failsafe-go allows you to combine settings for any retry scenario, including fixed, backoff, or random delays, jitter, max retries, and max duration. [cenkalti/backoff] requires different structs for different types of retries.
+- Failsafe-go allows you to combine settings for any retry scenario, including fixed, backoff, or random delays, jitter, max retries, and max duration, through a [single interface][RetryPolicyBuilder].
-- Failsafe-go retries can be configured to handle [different results, errors, or conditions][failure-handling]. [cenkalti/backoff] only retries on non-permanent errors.
+- Failsafe-go retries can be configured to handle [different results, errors, or conditions][failure-handling].
-- Failsafe-go retries can be aborted on different results, errors, or conditions.
+- Failsafe-go retries can be [aborted][aborts] on different results, errors, or conditions.
-- Failsafe-go provides several retry related event listeners.
+- Failsafe-go provides several retry related [event listeners][retry-listeners].
 - Failsafe-go can perform [asynchronous executions][async-execution] with retries.
 - Failsafe-go retry policies are concurrency safe.
 - Failsafe-go retries can can receive [execution info][execution-info].
 - Failsafe-go retries can [cooperate with cancellation][cooperative-cancellation].
-- Failsafe-go retry backoff delays are computed automatically. [cenkalti/backoff] requires you to call a function.
+- Failsafe-go retry backoff delays are computed automatically. [cenkalti/backoff] requires you to call a function on each attempt.
 - Failsafe-go retries can be [composed][policy-composition] with other policies.

 ## Circuit Breakers